weinix/kubernetes/README.md

 # kubernetes
 Kubernetes playground

+Note: works best on mac, on Linux should be fine other then open command is not available

 ## Dependenties
-- vagrant
+* vagrant
-- kubectl
+* kubectl
-- heml
+* heml
-- sshpass
+* sshpass

-## Prometheus and grafana for K8s
+## Playbook-1 Prometheus and grafana with persistant storage(helm)

 Use make command to follow below steps